The Rev. Canon J. Philip Ashey

 Mr. Adam J. MacLeod is Professor of Law at Faulkner University, Jones School of Law and a Research Fellow of the Center for Religion, Culture, and Democracy.
 He has been a fellow at Princeton University and George Mason University, contributed to conferences and consultations at research universities around the world, co-edited two books and authored two more, and written more than one hundred articles, essays, and book reviews.
 He holds degrees from Gordon College and the University of Notre Dame Law School.
 He clerked for justices of the Massachusetts Appeals Court and the Chief Judges of the United State District Court for the District of Colorado, practiced law in Boston, and has held appointments as a special Deputy Attorney General of Alabama and a legal staff officer in the United States Coast Guard Auxiliary.
 He lives in Montgomery, Alabama with the joys of his life, his wife and daughters.

 The Rt.
-Rev. Ryan Reed is the fourth bishop of the Diocese of Fort Worth, where he served as Dean of St. Vincent’s Cathedral in Bedford, Texas, for 17 years before his election to the episcopate.
-He holds a B.A. from Texas A&M University, where he was a member of the Corps of Cadets; and an M.Div. from Trinity School for Ministry.
+Rev. Ryan Reed is the fourth bishop of the Diocese of Fort Worth where he served as Dean of St. Vincent’s Cathedral in Bedford, Texas, for 17 years before his election to the episcopate.
+He holds a B.A. from Texas A&M University where he was a member of the Corps of Cadets and earned his M.Div. from Trinity School for Ministry.
 A member of the Society of the Holy Cross, he received an honorary doctorate from Nashotah House Seminary in 2019.
-Bishop Reed has served on the ACNA Executive Committee since 2012.

 The Very Rev. Andrew Rowell is the Rector of Christchurch Montgomery and Dean of the Western Deanery of the Gulf Atlantic Diocese.
 Andrew received his undergraduate degree from Duke University (1995), his law degree from the University of Virginia (1999), and his Masters of Divinity from the Duke University Divinity School (2008).
 Fr.
 Andrew is married to Miriam “Mimi” Suber Rowell, who is a Critical Care Registered Nurse.
 Andrew and Mimi have two sons, Eben and Zeke.